-Call for Proposals for 2017
+Call for Proposals for 2023

-The Carrie Chapman Catt Center for Women and Politics in the College of Liberal Arts and Sciences at Iowa State University is pleased to announce the competition for the 2017 Carrie Chapman Catt Prize for Research on Women and Politics.
+The Carrie Chapman Catt Center for Women and Politics in the College of Liberal Arts and Sciences at Iowa State University is pleased to announce the competition for the 2023 Carrie Chapman Catt Prize for Research on Women and Politics.

 Numerous proposals from a variety of academic disciplines are received each year.
-Proposals are blind-reviewed by a committee comprised of faculty members in the disciplines represented.
+Proposals are double-blind peer reviewed by a committee comprised of faculty members in the disciplines represented.

 - Project description (5-10 pages, double spaced, 12-point font) in Adobe PDF or Microsoft Word format:

 - Proposal title